-- 13. HSP is a Medicaid-waiver program partially funded by the federal government.
+- 15. HSP is a Medicaid-waiver program partially funded by the federal government.
 See 20 ILL.
 COMP.
 STAT.
 2405/0.01-/17.1; Ill.
 Admin.
 Code tit.
 89, §§ 676.10-686.1410.
-HSP pays for services to be provided for income-eligible persons with disabilities, which enables those persons to live at home and avoid institutionalization. - 14.
-Among other things, persons with disabilities enrolled in the HSP can use their subsidies to hire "personal assistants" to assist them with activities of daily living in their homes, such as eating and dressing. - 15.
+HSP pays for services to be provided for income-eligible persons with disabilities, which enables those persons to live at home and avoid institutionalization. - 16.
+Among other things, persons with disabilities enrolled in the HSP can use their subsidies to hire "personal assistants" to assist them with activities of daily living in their homes, such as eating and dressing. - 17.
 Personal assistants are employed by persons enrolled in the HSP and not by the State.
 In addition to other responsibilities, program participants are responsible for locating, hiring, training, supervising, evaluating, and terminating their personal assistants.
-The HSP subsidizes a program participant's costs of employing a personal assistant. - 16.
-Many personal assistants are related to the person receiving the care.
-A significant number of personal assistants also live in the same residence as the person with disabilities for whom they provide care. - 17.
-Plaintiff Rebecca Hill provides personal care services to her daughter who requires constant care and supervision. - 18.
-Plaintiff Jane McNames provides personal care services to her son, who requires constant care and supervision due to quadriplegia.
+The HSP subsidizes a program participant's costs of employing a personal assistant.

-- 19. Plaintiff Jill Ann Wise provides personal care services to her daughter, who requires constant care and supervision due to Rett syndrome. - 20.
+- 18. Many personal assistants are related to the person receiving the care.
+A significant number of personal assistants also live in the same residence as the person with disabilities for whom they provide care. - 19.
+Plaintiff Rebecca Hill provides personal care services to her daughter who requires constant care and supervision. - 20.
+Plaintiff Jane McNames provides personal care services to her son, who requires constant care and supervision due to quadriplegia. - 21.
+Plaintiff Gaileen Roberts provides personal care services to her daughter, who requires constant care and supervision due to quadriplegia. - 22.
+Plaintiff Deborah Teixeira provides personal care services to her daughter, who requires constant care and supervision due to a brain injury. - 23.
+Plaintiff Jill Ann Wise provides personal care services to her daughter, who requires constant care and supervision due to Rett syndrome. - 24.
 Approximately 25,000 personal assistants are employed by persons with disabilities who are enrolled in the HSP each year.